Ticny/Seismology/README.md

 ===============================================

 This is a demo package from R4DS course.
--This package allows for the manipulation and presentation of seismic catalog data, which can be separated by years and months for greater ease.
+This package allows for the manipulation and presentation of seismic catalog data, which can be separated by years and months for greater ease.

--- e-mail: seddav2@gmail.com
+- e-mail: seddav2@gmail.com

 Functions
 ---------